ni/semi-test-library-dotnet/Examples/source/Sequence/SMUMergePinGroup/README.md

 ### Case A: Merging Pin Group with 4 channels

 Within the accompanying pin map file, there is one pin group named "Vcc4ch0".
-The pins in this pin group map to four channels of a four channel PXIe-4147 module.
-Note that the first pin in the pin group is considered the primary channel when performing the merge operation, in this case channel 0.
+The pins in this pin group map to four channels of a four channel PXIe-4163 module.
+Note that the first pin in the pin group is considered the primary channel when performing the merge operation, in this case channel 0 for site 0 and channel 8 for site 1.
 The pin group name is then passed as parameter to the `MergePinsFIMVThenUnmerge` method by the MergeAndFIMV - 4 Channels step in the MainSequence of the sequence file.

 ### Case B: Merging Pin Group with 2 channels

 Within the accompanying pin map file, there are two pin groups named "Vcc2ch0" and"Vcc2ch2", respectively.
-The pins in each of these pin groups map to two channels of a four channel PXIe-4147 module.
-Note that the first pin in each of these pin groups is considered the primary channel when performing the merge operation, in this case channel 0 and channel 2 respectively.
+The pins in each of these pin groups map to two channels of a four channel PXIe-4163 module.
+Note that the first pin in each of these pin groups is considered the primary channel when performing the merge operation, in this case channels 0 & 2 for site 0 and channels 8 & 10 for site 1 respectively.
 The pin group name is then passed as parameter to the same `MergePinsFIMVThenUnmerge` method as before, but by the MergeAndFIMV - 2 Channels step in the MainSequence of the sequence file.

 ## 2. Merging and Unmerging Pin Groups at the Sequence level